 The proposed project could have the potential to conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gases.
-The applicable plans for the proposed project are the City of Moreno Valley Greenhouse Gas Analysis (adopted February 2012), the City of Moreno Valley Energy Efficiency and Climate Action Strategy (adopted October 2012), and the City of Moreno Valley Climate Action Plan Screencheck Draft (CAP).
-The City of Moreno Valley adopted the City of Moreno Valley Greenhouse Gas Analysis and the City of Moreno Valley Energy Efficiency and Climate Action Strategy in order to assist the City in conforming to the GHG emissions reductions as mandated under AB 32.
-The City's CAP has not yet been fully adopted.
-Therefore, to determine consistency with applicable greenhouse gas plans, as the City's CAP targets are based on EO S-3-15, SB 32, and CARB's 2017 California Climate Change Scoping Plan the project's emission have been compared to SB-32 and the CARB Scoping Plan.
+The applicable plan for the proposed project is the City of Moreno Valley Climate Action Plan (CAP).
+The City of Moreno Valley adopted the City of Moreno Valley CAP in June 2021.
+The City's CAP targets are based on EO S-3-15, SB 32, and CARB's 2017 California Climate Change Scoping Plan.
+In the interest of completeness, the project and it's emissions have been compared to the both the City's CAP target threshold and the goals of the CARB Scoping Plan.